Summary

 Limitations to methodologies and data

 (a) The management company relies on non-financial data providers.
 As a result, the company is subject to certain operational and data quality risks associated with reliance on third-party service providers and data sources.
 Furthermore, data coverage may be limited depending on the type of issuer (small caps, certain high-yield issuers) and by the geographical area of the issuer (particularly for emerging countries).
-When non-financial data are not available in our suppliers’ databases, we initiate a qualitative analysis and possibly exchanges with the company to supplement our assessment of E/S characteristics.
+When non-financial data are not available in our suppliers’ databases, we initiate a qualitative analysis and possibly exchanges with the company to supplement our assessment of sustainable investments.

 Due diligence